-The field of Network Neuroscience (D. S. Bassett and Sporns, 2017) proposes to study the structure and function of the brain by interrogating the architecture and topology of brain networks.
-Networks are emergent phenomena that characterize the complex behavior of many real world systems (M. Newman, 2003).
-The dominant research paradigm used in cognitive neuroscience to image brain network topology (e.g., see Yeo et al., 2011) is functional Magnetic Resonance Imaging (fMRI; Davis and Poldrack, 2013; Poldrack, 2008), which localises changes in blood flow to specific regions in the brain to produce a mathematical graph of synchronous brain network connectivity, known as the connectome (Sporns, 2011).
+The field of Network Neuroscience (Bassett and Sporns, 2017) proposes to study the structure and function of the brain by interrogating the architecture and topology of brain networks.
+Networks are emergent phenomena that characterize the complex behavior of many real-world systems (Newman, 2003).
+The dominant research paradigm used in cognitive neuroscience to image brain network topology (Yeo et al., 2011) is functional Magnetic Resonance Imaging (fMRI; Davis and Poldrack, 2013; Poldrack, 2008), which localizes changes in blood flow to specific regions in the brain to produce a mathematical graph of synchronous brain network connectivity, known as the connectome (Sporns, 2011).
 Several other structural and functional neuroimaging modalities can also be used to generate connectivity data.
-Researchers represent networks of brain connectivity data using a graph G = (V, E) (see M. E. J. Newman, 2010 for an introduction), such that regions in the brain are represented by V, a set of vertices, and ordered pairs of either directed or undirected edges E represent connectivity between those brain regions.
+Researchers represent networks of brain connectivity data using a graph g = (V, E)(cf. Newman, 2010), such that regions in the brain are represented by V, a set of vertices, and ordered pairs of either directed or undirected edges E represent connectivity between those brain regions.

 Many real-world systems can be characterized using networks to highlight important organizational properties, which has helped to facilitate the widespread adoption network science as an interdisciplinary field (Mitchell, 2009).
-In cognitive neuroscience, key network properties (Medaglia et al., 2015) that have inspired research and theory into human intelligence include the degree distribution of node connectivity (van den Heuvel and Sporns, 2013) and small-world properties (D. S. Bassett and E. Bullmore, 2006; D. S. Bassett and E. T. Bullmore, 2017).
-Connectivity data show that long-range connections (van den Heuvel et al., 2012) across the brain are facilitated by a richclub (van den Heuvel and Sporns, 2011) of densely interconnected hub regions, that enabling fast and efficient (Langer et al., 2012) connectivity between disparate, specialized brain regions.
-Research into the features of brain network topology that support these moment-to-moment changes in network connectivity profiles (Avena-Koenigsberger et al., 2019; Gu et al., 2015; Senden et al., 2014; Shine et al., 2016; Vázquez-Rodríguez et al., 2017), often termed network reconfigurations, highlight that the brain is an inherently dynamic system (Sporns et al., 2000a), where communication between brain networks depends on controlling activity in the connectome through a series of functional states (Srivastava et al., 2020).
-Regions that compose brain networks are known to be highly overlapped (Schultz and Cole, 2016; Yeo et al., 2014), such that a single brain region can map to membership in many possible brain networks, flexibly reconfiguring its connectivity profile to serve different cognitive demands McIntosh, 2000; Pessoa, 2014; Yeo et al., 2014).
-Neuroscience research into intelligence increasingly draws on these network perspectives and methods, proposing that the structure of cognitive abilities and individual differences is directly reflected in the underlying organization and topology of brain networks (Barbey et al., 2014; Betzel and D S Bassett, 2017; Cole et al., 2014; van den Heuvel et al., 2009), and associating intelligence with the dynamic reconfigurations of those brain networks during cognition (e.g., Barbey, 2018; Shine et al., 2016; Soreq et al., 2021).
+In cognitive neuroscience, key network properties (Medaglia et al., 2015) that have inspired research and theory into human intelligence include the degree distribution of node connectivity (van den Heuvel and Sporns, 2013) and small-world properties (Bassett and Bullmore, 2006; 2017).
+Connectivity data show that long-range connections (van den Heuvel et al., 2012) across the brain are facilitated by a rich-club (van den Heuvel and Sporns, 2011) of densely interconnected hub regions, that enabling fast and efficient (Langer et al., 2012) connectivity between disparate, specialized brain regions.
+Research into the features of brain network topology that support these moment-to-moment changes in network connectivity profiles (Avena-Koenigsberger et al., 2019; Gu et al., 2015; Senden et al., 2014; Shine et al., 2016; Vázquez-Rodríguez et al., 2017), often termed "network reconfigurations", highlight that the brain is an inherently dynamic system (Sporns et al., 2000a), where communication between brain networks depends on controlling activity in the connectome through a series of functional states (Srivastava et al., 2020).
+Regions that compose brain networks are known to highly overlap (Schultz and Cole, 2016; Yeo et al., 2014), such that a single brain region can map to membership in many possible brain networks, flexibly reconfiguring its connectivity profile to serve different cognitive demands (McIntosh, 2000; Pessoa, 2014; Yeo et al., 2014).

+Neuroscience research into intelligence increasingly draws on these network perspectives and methods, proposing that the structure of cognitive abilities and individual differences is directly reflected in the underlying organization and topology of brain networks (Barbey et al., 2014; Betzel and Bassett, 2017; Cole et al., 2014; van den Heuvel et al., 2009), and associating intelligence with the dynamic reconfigurations of those brain networks during cognition (Barbey, 2018; Shine et al., 2016; Soreq et al., 2021).